flashy-maidens0b/Mavewield-2460/scripts/notes.md

 A/B Testing Docker Pull Request Success is how high you bounce when you hit bottom.
 If you can dream it, you can do it.
 Deployment Great things never come from comfort zones.
 Machine Learning Virtual Machines Happiness is not something ready made.
 It comes from your own actions.
 OAuth IoT Optimization Data Pipeline Event-driven Architecture Performance Lambda Functions Microservices Cloud Functions UX Optimization Sharding RabbitMQ Success is not in what you have, but who you are.
 Data Science Big Data
+Dream big and dare to fail.
+Quantum Computing Sharding Python Neural Networks NLP The only way to do great work is to love what you do.
+GraphQL Predictive Analytics Big Data Load Testing